scholarslab/praxis/topics/evaluating-digital-work/index.md

 ---
 layout: page
-title: "Current Work in Digital Humanities"
+title: "Evaluating Digital Work"
 date: 2011-08-23 13:03
 comments: false
 sharing: true
 footer: true
 ---

-# Current Work in Digital Humanities
+# Evaluating Digital Work

 Goal is to look at a variety of projects, and discuss methods for evaluating and critiquing work in the digital humanities.